- About Extension

 Creating Colorful Gardens

 Maureen Klecker has been a professional maintenance gardener in Central Oregon for 35 years.
 She is a specialist in perennial & annual gardens and has been an Oregon Landscape Contractor since 1995.
 Her goal has always been to inspire the community with unique garden installations.
 She has kept her business relatively small and advertised in the local newspaper for only two weeks 35 years ago.
 She has gained business by word of mouth ever since.
 She has toured many beautiful gardens locally and abroad, gaining inspiration that has contributed to her gardens.
-She is an active member of the Hardy Plant Society of Oregon and has been the President of the Hardy Plant Garden Club of Bend since 2009 which currenly has 95 members.
-They don't advertise either.
+She is an active member of the Hardy Plant Society of Oregon and has been the President of the Hardy Plant Garden Club of Bend since 2009 which currently has 95 members.

 Dr. Alec Kowalewski, Turfgrass Specialist, Oregon State University